uigctaw/metadata-social/learning/part1.md

 - Docker

 I would like the application to run in a few, say 3, distinct locations.
-This is to have some fault tolerance and to be able to do rolling upgrades.
+This is to have fault tolerance and to be able to do rolling upgrades.

 # Architecture